vmware-archive/kubeless/docs/http-triggers.md

-# HTTP triggers
+# Expose a Kubeless function

 Kubeless leverages [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to provide routing for functions.
 By default, a deployed function will be matched to a Kubernetes service using ClusterIP as the service.
 That means that the function is not exposed publicly.
-Because of that, we provide the `kubeless route` command that can make a function publicly available.
+Because of that, we provide the `kubeless trigger http` command that can make a function publicly available.
 This guide provides a quick sample on how to do it.

 ## Ingress controller

 In order to create routes for functions in Kubeless, you must have an Ingress controller running.
 There are several options to deploy it.
-You can deploy it manually via the [manifest](https://github.com/kubeless/kubeless/blob/master/manifests/ingress/ingress-controller-http-only.yaml) we provide.

 If you are on GKE, you can try [this](https://github.com/kubernetes/ingress-gce).
 Minikube also provide an addon for ingress, you can enable it executing `minikube addons enable ingress`.
 Please note that if you're intending to use our provided manifest on minikube, please disable the ingress addon.